our-story-media/ourstory-resources/doc_gen/guide/capture/README.md

 <!-- ### Tutorial: How to capture videos?

-1. Open the Our Story app
+1. Open the Indaba app

 2. Click on the project name to which you want to contribute videos